petmat/less-code-is-more/src/pages/utility-types/index.md

 Ok so let's go back a bit.
 We now know that by default the `Keys` type provided to `Exclude<T, U>` as the second type parameter `U` is the property names of the type `T`.

 > TODO TEST ASSUMPTION: What this means is that by default all the properties will be exluded?

+> 📌 As a disclaimer, this is not something I came up by myself, but I found the type from StackOverflow when looking for a type that could do this.
+Heres the link: https://stackoverflow.com/questions/40510611/typescript-interface-require-one-of-two-properties-to-exist